Both non-profit and for-profit businesses can apply for grants that will help get their feet off of the ground.

 If you don’t have a thorough financial section, how will they know their money will be spent wisely to grow your company?

-This is why applicants need to create forecasted income statement and balance sheet.
+This is why applicants need to create a forecasted income statement and balance sheet.
 Here’s an example of what an income statement looks like.

 Finally, it is recommended that you attach the following documents to a grant proposal: